brown-band/website/pages/giving.md

 <hr />

+The Brown Band is supported in part by Brown University Athletics and Recreation.
+Gifts through the Brown University Sports Foundation help support additional operational costs including instrument purchases and repair, uniforms, travel and, of course, band buttons.
+All gifts through the Sports Foundation are included in the Brown Annual Fund and are eligible for membership in the Brown Annual Fund’s recognition societies.
+Thank you for your support!

 ### Giving Link

 Please visit [the band giving website](https://go.brown.edu/BrownBandGifts).
 From there, you can fill out the inputs to make your contribution!
 That's all!

 #### Gift Recognition

-To be recognized for your gift (so we can mail you a thank you, and include you in the donation tiers) please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSfNc-XJn6hrW3V_BmgN7TPr7idzSRKJYyMb6xPNpeySM1MAiA/viewform).
+To be recognized by the band for your gift (so we can mail you a thank you, and include you in the donation tiers) please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSfNc-XJn6hrW3V_BmgN7TPr7idzSRKJYyMb6xPNpeySM1MAiA/viewform).
 If you have trouble filling out the form, email brownbandals@gmail.com for assistance!
 You should fill out this form each time you make a donation, so that we can aggregate totals for our giving tiers.

 #### Centennial Goals